Mir-Hossein Mousavi: Prime ministership

 Mousavi's premiership coincided with the Iran–Iraq War.
 He guided the country through its war with Iraq, and earned popular acclaim for his stewardship of the national economy.
 He pioneered a bond-based economy, which many believe was responsible for a fair distribution of goods among the people throughout the Iran–Iraq War.
 Many analysts praise his handling of Iran's economy, his civil and economic leadership during the Iran–Iraq War, and his efforts to end Iran's international isolation.
-Others remember him as being "unpredictable" and less able to navigate Iran's labyrinthine political system than were his rivals.
+Others remember him as being "unpredictable" and less able to navigate Iran's labyrinthine political system than his rivals.
 In 1986, Mousavi played a great role in the Iran–Contra affair and secret negotiations and dealing with USA on helping them free the American hostages in Lebanon, in return for sale of the American weapons and spare-parts that Iran's army badly needed for the Iran–Iraq War.

 A year after the end of the Iran–Iraq War on 20 August 1988, Ruhollah Khomeini died (June 3, 1989), and Ali Khamenei was elected as the new Supreme Leader by the Assembly of Experts.
 Following his death, Mousavi and his fellow left-wingers lost their main source of support within the establishment.
 During the parliament hearing on post-war reconstruction plans, Mousavi had heated arguments with Ali Akbar Hashemi Rafsanjani, the speaker of Iran's parliament at the time, over Rafsanjani's suggestion that Iran accept the offer of western countries to help with post-war reconstruction.

 On 28 July 1989, the constitution was amended and approved by Iranian voters in a national referendum with a 97% yes vote.
 At this time, Mehdi Karrubi had been elected as the new speaker of the parliament, to whom the amended constitution was declared.
 One of these amendments abolished the position of Prime Minister.
 Rafsanjani was elected as the fourth president of Iran on 28 July 1989, and became the president on 3 August 1989.
 Mousavi's premiership ended on the same date.
 Mousavi was not invited to be a participant in the new government headed by Rafsanjani, and disappeared from the public sphere.